DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/08expensivewebsitethickinterface.md

 that they don’t disturb the reader’s focus of a single page.

 I wondered about this structure translated to the digital world.
-At the Venice Biennale of Architecture in 2021 (‘How will we live together?’), the Russian pavilion impressed me with an attempt to merge both the physical and digital experiences of the pandemic’s postponement reality.
+At the Venice Biennale of Architecture in 2021 (‘How will we live together?’) the Russian pavilion impressed me with an attempt to merge both the physical and digital experiences of the pandemic’s postponement reality.
-Their project, [*pavilionrus.com*](http://pavilionrus.com), became a well-formatted container with a function to seize the textual thoughts about various topics that emphasize the country’s position of waiting towards the biennale’s opening.
+Their project, [*pavilionrus.com*](http://pavilionrus.com), became a well-formatted container with the function to seize textual thoughts about various topics that emphasize the country’s position of waiting towards the biennale’s opening.
 Yes, most countries were in the same position, but not all of them defined their format.
 The website makes